 - More treatment information for chronic myeloid leukemia

-Bone marrow or peripheral blood stem cell transplant for chronic myeloid leukemia
+Stem cell transplant for chronic myeloid leukemia

 The usual doses of chemotherapy drugs can cause serious side effects to quickly dividing tissues such as the bone marrow.
 Even though higher doses of these drugs might be more effective, they are not given because the severe damage to bone marrow cells would cause lethal shortages of blood cells and damage to vital organs.